bradgrissom/bradgrissom.github.io/pages/alaska.md

 - Brown bear
 - Grizzlie bear

-I am a representative and guide for Kelly Vrem at (Rough and Ready Guide Service)[www.vrem.com] I am a representative and guide for Mark Wagner at *TODO*
+I am a representative and guide for [Kelly Vrem's Rough and Ready Guide Service](http://alaskahunt.net/)

-Hunting and consulting guide for
+I am a representative and guide for Mark Wagner at **TODO**

-Booking agent, consultant, and guide
+I am a booking agent, consultant, and guide for Sterling Whitaker at [Out West Elk Hunt](http://outwestelkhunt.com)
-For more information on outfitter, go to:
-- Go to (Link to Sterling's website)

-If you are interested in Alaskan fishing, you should check out our fishing charter in Southeast Alaska here (link to Chromechasers)
+If you are interested in Alaskan fishing, you should check out our fishing charter in Southeast Alaska at [Chromechasers](http://chromechasers.com)